Tara’s problems were more profound than imagined.

 Regardless of your family’s dilemma right now, we will all work together to find new ways to solve old problems.
 Every voice is vital to the transformation of the family dynamic.

 Does your family need to make some adjustments to old patterns keeping you stressed and stuck?
-If so, please get started today.
+If so, please call 530.208.9424 or email lisaolsonmft@gmail.com to get started today.

 NOTE: All names are a composite of clients with whom I’ve worked.